Last Updated on August 15, 2023 by Michelle Ball

 Minimum PE Minutes Required to Graduate

-The legal minimum for graduation from high school is two PE courses (see Education Code 51225.3).
+The legal minimum for graduation from high school is two PE courses (see Education Code section 51225.3).

 Complaints on Physical Education Minutes